Tainted\\Coders

 }

-A Text component requires Node with some additional components about the text based properties such as alignment.
+A Text component requires Node, as well as some additional text property components like alignment.

-If we had spawned this text as part of our game with a Text2d then when we move our Camera around the game world the text would position itself like other entities and begin moving as well.
+If we had spawned this text as part of our game with a Text2d then when we move our Camera around the game world.

 Color